 At a press conference this Tuesday (1/24), the director-general of the World Health Organization, Tedros Adhanom Ghebreyesus, said that, in the last eight weeks, at least 170,000 deaths from Covid-19 have been recorded. pandemic cannot yet be considered over.

-“Although we are clearly in a better situation than we were three years ago when the pandemic began, the collective global response is again under strain.
+“Although we are clearly in a better situation than we were three years ago when the pandemic began, the collective global response is once more under strain.
 Few people—especially the elderly and health care workers—are adequately vaccinated; many are behind on reinforcements.
 For a large part of the population, antivirals continue to be very expensive and difficult to access, and many are still not receiving adequate treatment”, warns the WHO director-general.

-The technical director of the entity, Maria Van Kerkhove, says that although the world has been living with the coronavirus for three years, there is still much to discover about the pathogen and it is necessary to find a middle ground in the epidemiological surveillance of Covid-19.
+The technical director of the entity, Maria Van Kerkhove, says that although the world has been living with the coronavirus for three years, there is still much to discover regarding the pathogen and it is necessary to find a middle ground in the epidemiological surveillance of Covid-19.

 “We do not expect countries to maintain surveillance levels as they were at the peaks of the pandemic or when Omicron was identified.
 You have to calibrate the alert, but keep testing,” she says.